satkar605/retention-optimizer/prescriptive-analysis.md

 ## 8. LIMITATIONS AND ASSUMPTIONS

-The model incorporates several key assumptions that warrant acknowledgment.
-We assume uplift additivity, meaning action effectiveness is independent of customer characteristics beyond churn risk and customer lifetime value.
-The model treats each week independently without carryover effects, so customer treatment in week t does not affect eligibility or response in week t+1.
-We assume perfect execution with 100% delivery success for all assigned actions, ignoring practical issues such as email bounces or application crashes.
-Finally, churn probabilities remain static for the planning horizon, and we do not model how retention actions dynamically affect future churn risk.

-The model exhibits three primary limitations.
-First, the current implementation operates at demo scale using 250 customers due to Gurobi's free license limit, whereas production deployment requires scaling to 75,000 customers.
-Second, action costs and uplift values represent estimates that should be calibrated through systematic A/B testing rather than assumed values.
-Third, customer lifetime value calculations use subscription price and tenure approximations, which may not capture actual CLV variations driven by usage patterns and engagement levels.

-Three areas merit future refinement.
-Incorporating customer heterogeneity through interaction terms between customer characteristics and action effectiveness would improve solution quality.
-Implementing robust optimization would handle budget variability and parameter uncertainty more effectively.
-Finally, respecting individual customer communication preferences would ensure GDPR compliance and improve user experience while adding constraint complexity to the model.
+The model operates on several key assumptions.
+Action effectiveness values represent estimates requiring A/B testing validation.
+Customer lifetime value calculations use simplified subscription economics.
+The model treats each week independently without modeling carryover effects.
+The current implementation uses 250 customers due to Gurobi's free academic license constraint, while production deployment would require 75,000+ customers and a commercial license.

 ---